ufazal/blabUFAZAL/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.3 =
+* added effect and duration attributes and data-attributes
+* if duration is a number, string will be converted to integer
+* fully tested with WordPress 4.6

 = 1.7.2 =
 * adjusted data-findme to deal with ‘auto’ value